 Content that’s not within the scope of the accessibility regulations

 Many of our older PDFs and Word documents do not meet accessibility standards.
 For example, they may not be structured to be accessible for a screen reader.
 This does not meet WCAG 2.1 success criterion 4.1.2 (name, role value).

 Some of our PDFs and Word documents are essential to providing our services.
 For example, we have PDFs with information on how users can access our services and forms published as Word documents.

 The accessibility regulations do not require us to fix PDFs or other documents which were published prior to 23 September 2018 if they’re not essential to providing our services.

 Live video streams do not have captions.
 This fails WCAG 2.1 success criterion 1.2.4 (captions - live).

 We do not plan to add captions to live video streams because live video is exempt from meeting the accessibility regulations.

-This website was last tested on 3rd of October, 2019.
-The test was carried out by using an accessibility testing tool - Monsido.
+We have tested this website by using an accessibility testing tool - Monsido.

 We tested our main website platform, available at https://www.visitengland.com/

 What we’re doing to improve accessibility